XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/MetaData.md

 | Generic/AllowsOnRequest			| 1        	| Boolean	| If true, the supplier informs the onrequest status option in Avail, Valuation, and Reservation.	|
 | @reviewDate 			| 1   		| String	| Informs of the date when the field was last reviewed. |

+### Detailed description

+**reviewDate:**

+The attribute called reviewDate will let you know when the field was last reviewed, thus ensuring that you can trust the information as being up to date.

+**Tags structure:**

+Some tags were renamed, so that they follow a certain standard of coherence.
+With this in mind, we will differentiate between 4 types of tags, depending on how it starts:

+- *Implements:* It shows whether a call has been implemented or not.

+- *Inform:* It indicates whether the information provided in our RS lets you see any optional fields such as rates.

+- *Required:* It indicates whether any field, either in our RQ or in our RS, is required, in order for the logs to be valid.
+For example, whether the Nationality field is required or whether it is required to implement the list of rooms because we do not provide a description for them.

+- *Allows:* It indicates whether an optional field in our RQ is allowed to display additional items.
+For example the onrequest in availability.

++**Avail:**+

+*MaxNumberHotelsRecommended, MaxNumberCitiesRecommended, MaxNumberZonesRecommended, MaxNumberGeoCodesRecommended:* These tags indicate what the recommended number of Cities/Hotels/Zones or Geocodes is for each supplier are.
+This means that even if a supplier allows for a search of up to 500 at a time, they may recommend that you do not exceed 200, thus way avoiding TimeOut errors and showing results in time.
+In the majority of cases the maximum number of hotels allowed is the same as the recommended number of hotels (MaxNumberHotels = MaxNumberHotelsRecommended).
+There are, however, a few cases in which it can be different.

++**Reservation Read, ReservationList:**+

+*InformPriceCancel:* In case the booking status is CN, this field allows us to show the price of the cancellation and not the price of the booking.

++**Batch:**+

+*Static type:* This is the same thing explained in: http://tech.xmltravelgate.com/docs/hotel/DSF/StaticConfiguration#detailed-description